Presidential Honors Scholarship

 - All students who graduate from a high school in TJC’s service area and rank in the top ten percent will receive an offer letter from the president of the College with instructions for accepting the award.

-- All students who meet the minimum requirements and wish to apply for a Presidential Honors Scholarship must complete the online scholarship application.
+- All students who meet the minimum requirements and wish to apply for a Presidential Honors Scholarship must apply for admission to the TJC Honors Program (www.tjc.edu/honors) and complete the online scholarship application.

 - Acceptance deadline: May 1st.